spatie/browsershot/README.md

 The package can convert a webpage to an image.
 To accomplish this conversion [Phantomjs](http://phantomjs.org/) (included in the project) is used.

+This package is used to generate the sitepreviews on the homepage of [spatie.be](http://spatie.be)

 ## Installation

 This package can be installed through Composer.